MicrobialGenomics-IrsicaixaOrg/ViCroSeq/README.md

   crossCont/**CcEnd.csv** is a percentage table where columns are the contaminants and rows are the contaminated samples.

+  crossCont/**lowcow/** files with low coverage (lower than 500) will not be processed and will be moved to this directory.

   **consensus files** ( crossCont/ clean_consdp.fasta ).

   **cleaned fastq files** ( crossCont/ _clean.fq files ), only sequences that had mapped to Virus Reference.